 Account management of the LRZ AI Systems is associated with the LRZ Linux Cluster.
+Access permissions are handled individually on per account basis (not on the project level).
 If you already have an account for the Linux Cluster, you will additionally have to request access to the LRZ AI Systems for this account.
 Once access is granted, you will be able to use the corresponding user name and password to access the LRZ AI Systems.
 Otherwise, you need to set up access to the LRZ Linux Cluster first (see Access and Login to the Linux Cluster).

 Please bear in mind that due to the limited amount of current resources, the LRZ AI Systems should not be considered as a development or debugging environment.
 Any programs and scripts defining your production jobs should have been already tested with other (GPU-)resources before.